CompArchFA17/Lab1/WRITEUP.md

 Test SLT A:00000000000000000000000000000000 B:00000000000000000000000000000000 Passed, Expected Out:00000000000000000000000000000000, Got Out:00000000000000000000000000000000
 ```

 Extrapolating the calculations from our 4-bit full adder out to 32 bits and appending the `SLT` logic, we calculated a worst-case delay of 1480 time units.
 Our test bench was only waiting 1000 time units, so we had to increase the clock period.
+The marked section on the diagram below is our estimated worst-case scenario.

 <img src="worst_case_slt_delay.png" alt="worst_case_timing_diagram" style="width:800px;">